 - All staff members have their temperature screened each workday.

-- Hand hygiene is paramount for our staff and patients.
+- Hand sanitizer is readily available throughout our office.
 Use any sink or hand sanitizer you see.

-- All patients (and visitors) will be screened in our triage area with a thermometer.
+- All visitors will be screened in our triage area with a thermometer.
 Consider taking your temperature at home too, before you come to our office.

 - We have eliminated unnecessary traffic through our office by halting visits from drug representatives, vendors, and catering.

 If you have COVID-19 symptoms or you are concerned that you may have been exposed to COVID-19, call the UNC helpline at 888-850-2684 before visiting our office, an urgent care location, hospital, or emergency room.
 We do not test in our office.
 Your primary care provider may do testing in their office.
 Also, the North Carolina COVID-19 information hotline is 866-462-3821, and is for questions about the virus and for testing locations.
 In general, if you are experiencing fever, cough or shortness of breath, we request you call the office to postpone your appointment.

 - Contact our office by phone before your appointment if you are feeling ill, have a fever, or have been exposed to a viral illness.
 Be assured that if any member of our Arbor ObGyn team is ill, they will not be in our office caring for you!

 - Our waiting rooms have been modified to allow for maximal physical distancing.
-Please be respectful of other patients boundaries.
+Please be respectful of others.

-- In general, our patients are STILL RESTRICTED from bringing guests with them to their appointment.
+- Patients are RESTRICTED from bringing guests with them to their appointment.
 This is to reduce the likelihood of unrecognized coronavirus carriers from infecting our staff and other patients, as well as to allow for more physical distancing.
 Patients arriving with additional persons will be asked to have them wait in their vehicle, or outside the office building.
 Patients arriving with children will be asked to reschedule.
-As an exception, you may bring one healthy guest for your first prenatal appointment, and to your anatomy-ultrasound appointment.
+As an exception, you may bring one healthy guest for your first prenatal appointment, and to your 18 week anatomy-ultrasound appointment.
 If you have a unique circumstance, please call our office ahead of time to inquire.
 The clinicians must approve any guest, in advance of the appointment.

-- Woman’s Health Alliance Mammography (4414 Lake Boone Trail, Raleigh, Suite 309) will resume all mammograms on May 11th.
-You will be contacted to reschedule, if yours was canceled during the pandemic.
+- Woman’s Health Alliance Mammography (4414 Lake Boone Trail, Raleigh, Suite 309) is open for buisiness.
 If you get your mammogram at another facility, check with them on scheduling policy.

 UNC REX Healthcare (Hospital)

 - Pregnant Patients (also see the COVID-19 Section of the Arbor ObGyn Obstetrics webpage): The Women’s Center is open and fully staffed for deliveries and postpartum care, and has coronavirus mitigation measures in place.
 Patients for a scheduled C-Section or Induction will have arrangements for UNC to do COVID-19 testing a few days prior.
 Women who are admitted due to labor are now tested immediately with results available in a few hours.
 Your support person is not tested.
 Keep in mind that guest restrictions are evolving.
-All patients and support persons will be issued a mask and are required to wear it when outside of their room or when anyone else enters their room.
-As of 04/02/2020, only ONE SUPPORT PERSON (spouse, partner, douala, etc.) may accompany a laboring mother, and that person will be the only guest permitted throughout your hospitalization (that is, not rotating one-at-a-time).
-That guest is also to stay at Rex for the entire hospitalization.
-That guest may NOT go to their car, run errands, etc. (The only exception is when you have an unexpected hospital admission, the guest may obtain personal belongings from the car).
-If your support person leaves, they are not allowed to return to the hospital until the day of discharge to pick you up.
-Also, your support person my order meals at a nominal fee.
-This can be purchased over the telephone by credit card.
-Food delivery is allowed, however, you mush meet the driver in the Women’s Center lobby.
+All patients and support persons will be issued a mask and are required to wear a mask when outside of their room or when anyone else enters their room.
+ONE SUPPORT PERSON may accompany a laboring mother, and that person will be the only guest permitted throughout your hospitalization (that is, not rotating one-at-a-time).
+Your support partner may leave Rex Hospital once every 24-hours.
+A certified birth Douala will also be allowed to accompany a laboring mother in addition to the designated birth partner.
 You can view UNC Rex’s up-to-date full visitor policy on their website.